-Even though the advantages and benefits of Parallel Testing are immense, yet there are some challenges encountered by the testing team while executing the process of testing.
-These challenges not only interfere with the completion of software testing, but simultaneously make the process of testing costly and time consuming.
-In short, it is necessary for software testers to keep track of these challenges while performing parallel testing, so that they can achieve accurate results, while parallel testing various systems or several components of the same.
-These challenges are:
+Even though the advantages of Parallel Testing are immense, yet there are some challenges encountered by the testing team while executing this process of testing.
+These not only interfere with the completion of software testing, but simultaneously make the process of testing costly and time consuming.
+Hence, mentioned below are some of these challenges:

 - Parallel testing requires complete knowledge of the product as well as other products related to it.

 - It is vital for the team to test every outcome accurately.